-Leading ticketing company AXS has teamed up with PayPal to streamline the buying, selling and transferring of event tickets for US and UK customers
+Leading ticketing company AXS has teamed up with PayPal to streamline the buying, selling, and transferring of event tickets sold on their platforms

 Sign up for IQ Index

 AXS CEO Bryan Perez says the company's Flash Seats anti-touting system will be rolled on a "market-to-market basis" across Europe, starting in Sweden

 AXS is taking its US-based resale solution, AXS Marketplace, overseas for the first time, establishing its facilities in two iconic British venues – but potentially offering its services openly to primary ticketing operations across Europe.

 AXS Marketplace has been operating in the United States for a number of years, where it has been extensively used by sports clients, but its launch in the UK will provide those visiting The O2 and the SSE Arena, Wembley, with a fair way to resell their event tickets.
 The Marketplace platform will provide the option to resell tickets at face value with a cap of no more than 10% above the price originally paid, thus allowing the original buyer to break even on a ticket’s resale.

 Built-in controls also allow artists and promoters to manage restrictions on the resale of tickets to their shows as required.
 With the ability to provide better management over the resale market, AXS claims this will be the only ticketing solution that allows fans to buy and then resell through the same platform, meaning that both primary and secondary tickets for sale on AXS will be visible to consumers at the point of purchase in real time.